Let’s talk about rebound relationships. You know, that thing you’ll never label your ex as being in.

 If your ex was a selfish, emotionally unavailable partner with you and they’re now dating someone after you’ve broken up…

 You can bet that they are still the same person with their new partner – no matter what they post on social media.
 And it doesn’t matter how amazing their new partner is either.
 Ultimately, no one can make anyone change out of being who they are at the core.
 This is why many rebound relationships are short-lived and non-mutual.

 I know it’s hard, but your ex moving on has absolutely nothing to do with you.
 The reason it feels like it’s all about you is because you’re tying your value to their behavior.
 You keep looking to them for validation.
 Just because they’ve made the decision to date someone new, that decision doesn’t devalue who you are.
 Someone else’s decisions and your value are two separate entities; completely independent of one another.

 Your ex is just as validation-hungry as you are except, he/she needed a quick distraction from having to address their own issues.
 So, they started to look for someone else to fool.
-Instead of dealing with their emotions in a healthy way, they chose to get involved in a rebound relationship because that’s what narcissistic, emotionally disconnected people who are incapable of empathy DO.
+Instead of dealing with their emotions in a healthy way, they chose to get involved in a rebound relationship because that’s what emotionally unintelligent, toxic people who are incapable of empathy DO.
 You chose to rise above the bs.

 So what do you do now?